 Educational Brain Break Ideas

-- Air Spelling – Challenge kids to “air write” their spelling words or sight words with a partner.
+- Air Spelling – Challenge kids to “air write” their spelling or sight words with a partner.
 Their partner will need to guess which word they’re writing!

 - Categories – Name a category, and each kid has to name a word that fits in that category.
-For example, if the category is “beach,” then they could say words like sand, ocean, umbrella, etc.
+For example, if the category is “beach,” they could say words like sand, ocean, umbrella, etc.

 - Pop – To practice skip counting during a brain break, have kids line up for a game of Pop!
 Pick a magic number, then have each child takes a turn counting, with the word POP replacing multiples of the magic number.
 If skip counting by 3s, the line would count 1-2-POP-4-5-POP.